Exosome Therapy - MyConciergeMD

 1. Contamination

-Exosomes in use that have not been properly extracted and sterilized may contain intracellular or extracellular genetic material from the MSCs that produced them.
+Exosomes in use that have not been properly extracted and sterilized may contain intercellular or extracellular genetic material from the MSCs that produced them.
 Potentially harmful genetic material exists.
 By sending the wrong signals to the cells, it may cause growth or abnormal cell development at the target site or in other parts of the body.

 2. Limited understanding of exosome function